GekaTimof/Work_with_Arduino/Two_devices_communication_MQTT/README.md

 The 3 pin light bulb turns on when the light level starts to drop

-The backlight turns off when there is not enough light. (process values)

-The 3 pin light bulb turns on when the light level starts to drop

 The 4-pin light bulb turns on when the light level falls below the average between maximum and minimum illumination